Yo! I just want to make it clear up top that you should not base your understanding of Tourette’s on my personal situation.

 2. Weird Genetics – However, since then, another member of my family has actually also developed Tourette’s at the age of 18, so it seems like we may just have unusual genetics.
 Here is a link that discusses adult onset tic disorders.
 I have pretty much exactly the situation described in the results section.
 Other members of my family (and myself lol) also have OCD, which is highly correlated with Tourettes.

 I’m still not certain lol, but it seems likely to be a mix of both.
-It seems as though I have some genetic pre-dispositions to certain neurological disorders, and the drugs helped trigger them.
+It seems as though I have some genetic pre-dispositions to certain neurological disorders, and the drugs helped amplify them.

 How were you diagnosed?